sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 Who: Very important to understand the intended audience and how they perceive you.
 This will shape how you approach creating the visualization.

-* The Who aspect helps to identify common ground that will facilitate relaying your findings to that audience
+* Helps to identify common ground to help relay your findings to your audience
 * The more specific identification of the audience, the better.
 Just saying clients/key stakeholders usually isn't specific enough

 What: What do you need your audience to know?

 * Should be clear how you want your audience to react
 * Take into account overall tone of visualization and/or presentation
-* If you are the one analyzing and communicating the data, you are considered the 'subject matter expert'
+* If you are analyzing and communicating the data, you are considered the 'subject matter expert'
 * Be confident with your findings!
 Don't let fear of public speaking decrease your credibility

 How: Mechanism of conveying the information
-* Live presentations should have a paucity of detail considering you're available to answer questions
+* Live presentations should have little detail considering you're available to answer questions
-* Write ups/static documents demand generous detail to cover all the bases for possible client/stakeholder questions
+* Static documents demand generous detail to cover all the bases for possible client/stakeholder questions

 #### The big idea